pagkly/Zed/Investopedia3/With Unlimited Liability, You Are Responsible for Any Business Debts.md

 ## Understanding Unlimited Liability

-Unlimited liability typically exists in [general partnerships](https://www.investopedia.com/terms/g/generalpartnership.asp) and [sole proprietorships](https://www.investopedia.com/terms/s/soleproprietorship.asp).
+Unlimited liability typically exists in [[general partnerships]](https://www.investopedia.com/terms/g/generalpartnership.asp) and [[sole proprietorships]](https://www.investopedia.com/terms/s/soleproprietorship.asp).
 It indicates that whatever debt accrues within a business—whether the company is unable to repay or defaults on its debt—each business owner is equally responsible, and their personal wealth could reasonably be seized to cover the balance owed.
 For this reason, most companies opt to form limited partnerships, where one (or more) business partner is liable only up to the amount of money that a partner invested in the company.

 Consider, for example, four individuals working as partners, and each invests $35,000 into the new business they own jointly.
 Over one year, the company accrues $225,000 in liabilities.
 If the company cannot repay these debts, or if the company defaults on the debts, all four partners are equally liable for repayment.
 This means that in addition to the initial investment of $35,000, all owners would also be required to come up with $56,250 to alleviate $225,000 in debt.